Special weather statement issued in St. Lawrence County

 ST. LAWRENCE COUNTY, N.Y.
 (WWTI) — The National Weather Service issued a cold water safety message for the majority of St. Lawrence County early Saturday morning.

-The NWS warned that the warm air temperatures in the upper-80s to low-90s may cause people to underestimate the dangers of cold water temperatures.
-They stated that water temperatures across Lake Champlain are in the mid-50s and in the upper-50s in the region’s smaller lakes and rivers.
+The NWS warned that the warm air temperatures in the lower 70s may cause people to underestimate the dangers of cold water temperatures.
+They stated that water temperatures across Lake Champlain are in the lower-50s and in the mid-60s in the region’s smaller lakes and rivers.

 The NWS reminded residents that the cold water temperatures could cause anyone immersed in the water to quickly develop hypothermia.
 When water temperatures are below 60 degrees the average submerged person could lose dexterity within minutes and be unable to accomplish simple tasks.